Exploring nuclear structure with multiparticle azimuthal correlations at the LHC

-In addition to the linear and nonlinear flow modes, which depend on the magnitudes of $v_{2}$ and/or $v_{3}$, the nonlinear coefficient $\chi_{4,22}$ and the symmetry plane correlation $\rho_{4,22}$ are investigated in \XeXe and \PbPb collisions.
-Both $\chi_{4,22}$ and $\rho_{4,22}$ have been identified as carrying unique sensitivities to the initial conditions of heavy-ion collisions, rendering them valuable probes for the nuclear structure~\cite{ALICE:2017fcd,ALICE:2020sup}.
-The measurements of $\chi_{4,22}$ and $\rho_{4,22}$ are presented as a function of centrality in Fig.~\ref{fig:Nonlinear4}.
-Panel (a) shows that $\chi_{4,22}$ measurements in both \XeXe and \PbPb collisions exhibit a modest centrality dependence, with hints of a finer structure in the most central collisions.
-The $\chi_{4,22}$ ratio in panel (c) is roughly compatible with unity, albeit with significant uncertainties.
+In addition to the nonlinear flow modes, which depend on the magnitudes of $v_{2}$ and/or $v_{3}$, the symmetry plane correlation $\rho_{4,22}$ is investigated in \XeXe and \PbPb collisions.
+The $\rho_{4,22}$ has been identified as carrying unique sensitivities to the initial conditions of heavy-ion collisions, rendering it a valuable probe for the nuclear structure~\cite{ALICE:2017fcd,ALICE:2020sup}.
+The measurements of $\rho_{4,22}$ are presented as a function of centrality in panels (b) and (d) of Fig.~\ref{fig:Harmonic4}.
 In panel (b), $\rho_{4,22}$ shows an increase from central to peripheral collisions in both \XeXe and \PbPb collisions.
 The $\rho_{4,22}$ ratio drops steeply in the most central collisions, starting from approximately 1.7 down to unity for centralities above 20\%.
-The IP-Glasma+MUSIC+UrQMD calculations generally capture the centrality dependence of the $\chi_{4,22}$ measurements in both collision systems, with a slight underestimation of the \PbPb measurements in the most central collisions.
-The calculations across different nuclear structure parameters show no marked distinction in the \XeXe results.
 Regarding the ratio of $\rho_{4,22}$ presented in panel (d), the IP-Glasma+MUSIC+UrQMD calculations offer a reasonable description of the measurements, except for the scenario with $\beta_2=0$ in the most central collisions, which assumes a spherical $^{129}$Xe shape and misses the measured $\rho_{4,22}$ ratio.
 The pronounced correlations between second and fourth-order symmetry planes, $\Psi_2$ and $\Psi_4$, in \XeXe collision, are primarily ascribed to the shape of the colliding nuclei influencing the overlap region in central collisions.
 A deformed $^{129}$Xe nuclear structure results in an elliptical overlapping region in central collisions, leading to preferred orientations for the symmetry planes rather than random fluctuations, thereby generating stronger correlations between $\Psi_2$ and $\Psi_4$ in \XeXe collisions than in \PbPb collisions.
 Overall, the IP-Glasma+MUSIC+UrQMD calculations, considering different $a_0$ values, do not exhibit significant differences in $\rho_{4,22}$, taking into account the considerable uncertainties in the model calculations.